-f.
-Income
+(f) Income

-i.
-Interest income
+(i) Interest income

 Interest income from financial assets at amortised cost is recognised using the effective interest method and includes interest from cash and cash equivalents.
+Interest from financial assets at fair value through profit or loss is determined based on the contractual coupon interest rate and includes interest from debt securities measured at fair value through the profit or loss.

-The effective interest method is a method of calculating the amortised cost of a financial asset and of allocating the interest income or expense over the relevant period.
+The effective interest method is a method of calculating the amortised cost of a financial asset and of allocating the interest income over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash payments or receipts throughout the expected life of the financial instrument, or a shorter period where appropriate, to the net carrying amount of the financial asset.
 When calculating the effective interest rate, the Fund estimates cash flows considering all contractual terms of the financial instruments (for example, prepayment options) but does not consider future credit losses.
 The calculation includes all fees paid or received between the parties to the contract that are an integral part of the effective interest rate, including transaction costs and all other premiums or discounts.

+Interest income on financial assets at fair value through profit or loss is also recognised in the statement of comprehensive income.
 Changes in fair value of financial instruments at fair value through profit or loss are recorded in accordance with the policies described in Note 2(b) to the financial statements.